perceptron007/notes/Journal/GeorgeLectureForNoobs.md

 Don't learn concepts which help you gain power over people.
 - Don't Learn some tool which help you get better with tool.
 - Don't promote a tool (You are a funnel)
--
+- Don't go crazy about a game (Just a funnel again)

+### Ideas for Blog
 -> Your site should contain maximum amount of truth.